milktea292/Occluded_Detection/README.md

 In my work, I have applied Faster RCNN architecture to my dataset.

 From my understanding, we should have at least 10+ images with different angles of the individual objects.
 So in my case for 10 classes it should be at least 100 pictures.
 Data augmentation is a method to provide robustness such as shear, rotation, and exposure.
 Basically the more quantities and diversity of each object in the training set, the better performance it will have.
 In my case, I have originial 204 pictures in total for individual objects, and with shear/exposure, I have 494 train images.
 As for my validation and test dataset, I utilized tote images and splited them in to 1:1 (82:81).
-The overall actual spliting frames is 494:82:81.
+The overall actual spliting-frame rate is 494:82:81.
 Based on my mAP performance now, it implys that the training images are not enough.

 This is a training set visualization: